chewymole/cfcGenerator/README.md

 ## Usage

 1. Access the Vue 3 frontend at `http://localhost:3000` (or the port specified in your Vite config).
+Or run `npm build` and deploy the `dist` folder to your server.
-2. Use the interface to interact with the Taffy.io API and generate ColdFusion code.
+2. Use the interface to Enter the Datasource Name, then select the Tables you want to generate code for, then select the template you want to use.
+3. Click the Generate Code button.
+4. Review the generated code, then click the Save or Save All buttons to download the generated code to your local machine.
+5. From there, review the code in your editor of choice and make the needed adjustments for your environment and deploy to your testing server for review.
+6. Have fun.
+7. I thank my Lord and Savior Jesus Christ for this blessing to be able to share this small part of my life with you.
+If you have any questions, please feel free to contact me.

 ## Contributing